 You will be visiting the following major cities/points of interest: Athens, Corinth, Mycenae, Delphi, Olympia, Rome, Assisi, Siena, Florence, and Venice.
-By 21 October you are required to research (minimum three full pages, with footnotes) some aspect of one of these places that we will stop to consider in greater depth.
-You will then function as a "guest lecturer," or our momentary tour guide, teaching your fellow travelers what you've learned about this place, person, or event.
+By 25 October you are required to research (minimum three full pages, with footnotes) some aspect of one of these places that we will stop to consider in greater depth.
+You will then function as a "guest lecturer," or our momentary docent, teaching your fellow travelers what you've learned about this place, person, or event.
 All topics must receive prior approval from Mr. McKenna.
-(I don't want you to waste your time researching a project that does not "fit" with the overall trip.)
-Your final topic selections are due to me by 23 September.
+Your final topic selections are due to me by 22 September.
 This is a graded project.
-You will be required to give this speech to a faculty panel the week of 17 March 2023.
+You will be required to give this speech to a faculty panel the week of 18 March 2024.

-Sample topics include, but are not limited to: The Propylaea, The Battle of Salamis, Temple of Athena Nike (Acropolis), Paul's address to the Athenians on Mars Hill (Acts 17), Paul before Gallio in Corinth (Acts 18), the Olympic Games, the Oracle of Delphi, the Pythian Games, Ancient Corinth, the Roman Forum (including: Roman Roads, the Arches of Titus or Septimius Severus, the House of the Vestal Virgins, the Roman Basilica [Maxentius, Julia, or Amelia], the Temple of Saturn), Capitoline Hill, the Monument of Victor Emmanuel II, the Catacombs, Trevi Fountain, Emperor Hadrian, the Spanish Steps, the Pantheon, Roman obelisks, Francis of Assisi, the Palio (Siena's famed horse race), the Contradas of Siena, Santa Maria dei Fiori/Brunelleschi's Dome (Florence), the Medici (e.g., the Pazzi Plot to assassinate Lorenzo the Magnificent), Girolamo Savonarola, Ghiberti's Bronze Doors of the Florence Baptistery, St. Mark's Basilica, the Four Horses of St. Mark's, the Jewish Ghetto of Venice, the Torre dell'Orologio (the Clock Tower) in Venice, Santa Maria della Salute (the "plague" churches), and many, many more!
+Sample topics include, but are not limited to: The Propylaea, The Battle of Salamis, Temple of Athena Nike (Acropolis), Paul's address to the Athenians on Mars Hill (Acts 17), Paul before Gallio in Corinth (Acts 18), the Olympic Games, the Oracle of Delphi, Ancient Corinth, the Roman Forum (including: Roman Roads, the Arches of Titus or Septimius Severus, the House of the Vestal Virgins, the Roman Basilica [Maxentius, Julia, or Amelia], the Temple of Saturn), Capitoline Hill, the Monument of Victor Emmanuel II, the Catacombs of San Callixtus, Trevi Fountain, the Spanish Steps, the Pantheon, Roman obelisks, Francis of Assisi, the Palio (Siena's famed horse race), the Contradas of Siena, Santa Maria dei Fiori/Brunelleschi's Dome (Florence), the Medici (e.g., the Pazzi Plot to assassinate Lorenzo the Magnificent), Girolamo Savonarola, Ghiberti's Bronze Doors of the Florence Baptistery, St. Mark's Basilica, the Four Horses of St. Mark's, the Torre dell'Orologio (the Clock Tower) in Venice, Santa Maria della Salute (the "plague" churches), and many, many more!
 Your only limitations are your imagination and our itinerary.